adr1enbe4udou1n/blog/content/posts/2022-02-13-build-your-own-docker-swarm-cluster.md

 And that's finally it !

-We've done all the boring nevertheless essential stuff of this tutorial by preparing the physical part before attacking the more interesting one with cluster initial installation.
+We've done all the boring nevertheless essential stuff of this tutorial by preparing the physical layer + OS part.

+Go to the [Part II]({{< ref "/posts/2022-02-18-build-your-own-docker-swarm-cluster-part-2" >}}) for the serious work !